Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 1. The Organisation&#39;s Information Security Management System Manual requires the use of **strictly** controlled passwords for accessing Confidential Information (CI) and Internal Information (II).
 2. Listed below are the minimum standards that must be implemented in order to ensure the effectiveness of password controls.
-3. Standards for accessing CI, II:
+3. Standards for accessing:

     1. Users are responsible for complying with the following password standards:

         1. Passwords must never be shared with another person (Note: The user&#39;s password may be reset, if required).
         2. Passwords must, where possible, have a minimum length of eight (8) characters.
-        3. Passwords must not be programmed into a PC or recorded anywhere that someone may find and use them.
-        4. When creating a password, it is important not to use words that can be found in dictionaries or words that are easily guessed due to their association with the user (i.e. children&#39;s names, pets&#39; names, birthdays, etc.).
+        3. When creating a password, it is important not to use words that can be found in dictionaries or words that are easily guessed due to their association with the user (i.e. children&#39;s names, pets&#39; names, birthdays, etc.).
 A combination of alpha and numeric characters are more difficult to guess.
+        4. Can generate using [Lastpass](http://lastpass.com) random password generator.

     2. Where possible, system software must enforce the following password standards:

-        1. Passwords routed over a network must be encrypted.
+        1. Passwords routed over a network must be using [OneTimeSecret](https://onetimesecret.com).
         2. Passwords must be entered in a non-display field.

 # Encryption